Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: Modification of the Longitudinal Coulomb Interaction

 \section{Modification of the Longitudinal Coulomb Interaction}

 If we consider how the usual Coulomb interaction arises, and we take into account that a photonic structure changes the modes of the electromagnetic field, we expect to also find a modified longitudinal (Coulomb) interaction between the charged particles of our crystal structure.
-It is sometimes argued that this would be the major contribution on cavity-induced changes~\cite{de2018cavity,schuler2020vacua}, however we expect such an effect to play a role at smaller length scales than the ones involved in the case transversal photons.
+It is sometimes argued that this would be the major contribution on cavity-induced changes~\cite{de2018cavity,schuler2020vacua}, however we expect such an effect to play a role at smaller length scales (i.e. closer to the mirrors of the cavity) than the ones involved in the case transversal photons.
 In Coulomb gauge the (for simplicity perfect) cavity has longitudinal eigenmodes $\bfA_{n,\parallel}(\bfr)$ with eigenvalues $q_{n,\parallel}^2$ and $n \in \mathbb{N}$.
 In order to follow the usual quantization procedure of the light field~\cite{greiner1996field} we then need that the vector and scalar Laplacian share the same spatial eigenfunctions such that $\bfA_{n,\parallel}(\bfr) = \beps(\bfq, \parallel)a_{\bfq}(\bfr)$.
 Note that this is yet a different consistency that arises between the light and matter sector (compare to App.~\ref{app:mismatch}).
 In this way we can generate any longitudinal field that is consistent with the Gauss' law and we find the longitudinal interaction as

 If we, on the other hand, use more complex models of cavities, e.g., as a linear isotropic dielectric medium~\cite{Glauber1991dielectric} or with the help of macroscopic QED~\cite{buhmann2007dispersion}, a direct formulation of the changed longitudinal interaction is less straightforward.
+Finally we stress that screening of the longitudinal interaction can be already captured by standard ab initio many-body approaches~\cite{latini2015excitons} and if needed can be added to the ab initio description on top of the effect from the transversal fields analyzed in this work.